rajeevamatya/eduki-hugo-site/content/en/grade-6/Algebra - Expressions and Equations/Expressions/Forming_expression/index.md

 ---
 title: "03 Forming expressions"
-description: "Expressions help simplify complex situations and provide mathematical information.
-Operators in expressions translate statements.
-PEMDAS helps simplify expressions by determining the order of operations."
+description: "Expressions help simplify complex situations and provide a mathematical way to understand them.
+PEMDAS is used to simplify expressions."
 lead: ""
 date: 2020-11-12T13:26:54+01:00
 lastmod: 2020-11-12T13:26:54+01:00